 Implement with Confidence

 In our experience, the approach outlined above ensures a company selects the single best ERP solution to its particular context and anticipated growth.
 Moreover, this significant executive decision is made with confidence in terms of the estimated TCO, the implementation time frame and the expected benefits.
 This is because:

 - By defining its requirements with care, the firm avoids spending on unnecessary modules and invites for demonstrations only those vendors whose products can truly support the requirements.

 - By analysing its business processes from an optimisation and automation perspective, the company takes a solid step toward mitigating the risk of a failed implementation, in part because this often prevents unnecessary customisations and extensions to the new system.

 - By designing the solution in a technology-agnostic manner, the firm better positions itself to decide which ERP package best fits its particular needs.

 - A comprehensive solution design augmented by demonstration scenarios helps vendors improve their preparation and disciplines them during their presentations.

-- Only a unified solution design that balances the integration of business systems with the optimization of business processes can truly minimize manual processing and hence achieve a level of automation that maximizes operational efficiency and enables better decision-making.
+- Only a unified solution design that balances the integration of business systems with the optimisation of business processes can truly minimise manual processing and hence achieve a level of automation that maximises operational efficiency and enables better decision-making.
 This will yield a higher return on investment from the ERP implementation.